famous-battles-and-conflicts

 Immediate Aftermath and Strategic Consequences

 The victory at Crecy had immediate and tangible results.
 Edward III did not follow up his success with an advance on Paris; instead, he marched north to besiege Calais, whose excellent harbor offered a permanent base for English operations.
 The siege lasted eleven months, but French attempts to relieve the town were hampered by the demoralization of their army after Crecy.
-Calais fell in August 1347 and remained in English hands for over two centuries.
+Calais fell in August 1347 and remained in English hands for over two centuries, serving as a vital gateway for English trade and military operations on the continent.

 French casualties among the nobility were severe.
 Among those slain were Charles II of Alençon, the Count of Flanders, and the Duke of Lorraine.
 The loss of so many experienced leaders weakened French military organization for years and shifted the balance of the war in England’s favor.
 On the English side, the prestige of Edward III surged, and the Black Prince became a hero of chivalric legend.
 The war would continue for generations, but Crecy proved that a numerically superior feudal host could be defeated by disciplined infantry armed with ranged weapons.